scipy-lectures/scientific-python-lectures/CONTRIBUTING.rst

         source deactivate

-    With an activated environment, you are now able to produce the HTML version of the SciPy as explained above.
-Generating a PDF version requires the system packages ``texlive``, ``texlive-latex-extra``, ``texlive-fonts-extra``, and ``latexmk``.
+    With an activated environment, you are now able to produce the html version of the SciPy as explained above.
+Generating a pdf version requires the system packages ``texlive``, ``texlive-latex-extra``, ``texlive-fonts-extra``, and ``latexmk``.